How to Start a Tshirt Business From Home And Make $10,000+ a Month

 Your task will be pretty basic, I will send you ideas of t-shirts I want to make and you make them yourself in your own unique style.
 For example, I might send you a link of a already existing tshirt and I would need you to be inspired by it and create a better version that is in your own creative style.

 I will leave a lot of 5* reviews so that you will be able to get jobs easier in the future and this is a long-term position.
 Once we have done the first batch of 400 – around 4 per day, we could continue if everything looks good.

 I look forward to doing business with you!

-The way we do this is through the brand new Shopify/Amazon integration.
-Since there are print on demand services that integrate with Shopify, and since Shopify now passes through to Amazon, you can set everything up to become completely automated.
+The way we do this is through the Shopify/Amazon integration.
+Since there are print on demand service providers that integrate with Shopify, and since Shopify now passes through to Amazon, you can set everything up to become completely automated.

 Head on over to Shopify and sign up for a free trial (yes, this entire method works in the free trial).

 Once you are signed up, then the back end should look like this: